Ali-Hamza-007/Sign-Up-Page/README.md

 - Flutter: A popular cross-platform framework for building mobile apps
 - Dart: A modern programming language used for building Flutter apps
-- Firebase Authentication: A secure authentication service for managing user accounts

 Design: